How to Recover Files Deleted from the Recycle Bin

 Is Recycle Bin Recovery Possible?

 In a word, yes.
 When the Windows operating system deletes an item, it does not physically remove it from your storage media.
 Though you can’t see or access the data, it can be recovered even after you empty the Recycle Bin.
 The key is to recover files deleted from the Recycle Bin before they are overwritten by new data.
-To accomplish this goal, you should stop using your computer until after you are finished restoring your lost files.
+To accomplish this goal, you should stop using your computer until you’re finished restoring your lost files.
+This is especially true for SSDs, as they use TRIM technology that complicates recovery.
 We will present several methods to recover files that have been deleted from the Recycle Bin if you act quickly.

 Methods to Recover Deleted Files From the Recycle Bin